 Are goofy footers left handed?
 No. Handedness does not always translate to stance preference.

 Is it bad to snowboard goofy?
 Of course not!
 While it may sound like an insult to some, goofy just means not common.
 In fact, in a counterculture like snowboarding, being uncommon kinda makes you cool.

 Why is it called Goofy Foot?
 This is up for debate, and as I stated above “goofy” is really just another word for uncommon.
 But many cite the term as a reference to the Disney character, Goofy, who was depicted surfing with his right foot forward.
 Check out The Goofy Movie if you don’t believe it.

 If you made it all the way to the end of this article, thanks for reading!
-Hopefully it gave you an idea of how to determine your own snowboard stance.
+Hopefully, it gave you an idea of how to determine your own snowboard stance.
 If not, feel free to let me know.
-You can click on the link to my profile below to live chat with me personally.
-Share any questions, concerns or confession you have, and I’ll have a response for you in no time!
+You can access my profile here to live chat with me personally.
+Share any questions, concerns, or confessions you have, and I’ll have a response for you in no time!
+If you want free and personalized gear recommendations, feel free to hit up any of our Snowboard experts.
 Remember to have fun out there on the mountain, and ride safe!